Sadika Parvin Popy: Early life

-A native of Khulna, she attended the National Girls' School, Gobar Chaka, Khulna.
+A native of Khulna, she attended the National Girls' School, Gobar Chakas, Khulna.

 Career

 Popy's first role was in director Sohanur Rahman Sohan's film Amar Ghor Amar Behesht, but before it was released she made her film debut in Coolie (1997), directed by Montazur Rahman Akbar.
-She debuted in television drama in Nayak, directed by Shahidul Islam Khan.
+She performed with Shakib Khan in his second film Dujon Dujonar in 1999.
+At her prime, she did over 250 films as a leading actress.
+Popy debuted in television drama in Nayak, directed by Shahidul Islam Khan.
 She performed in the web series, Garden and Indubala.